jbishopWHRC/continuous_variables/README.md

   -g {Point,Polygon}, --geometry_type {Point,Polygon}
                         The geometry type of the input shapefile.
   -c SHAPEFILE_COLUMN, --column SHAPEFILE_COLUMN
-                        The column of the shapefile containing the reference variable.
+                        The column name of the shapefile containing the reference variable.
 ```